Quramy/zakki/draft_entries/20230913_graphql_schema_directive/README.md

 Here are two schema examples, the first is defensive and the second is offensive.

-The offensive schema can provide strict string because the context is guaranteed to execute by the precondition.
+The offensive schema can provide strict string because the context is guaranteed to execute by this precondition.

 # p12